NCI-CGR/GEMSCAN/inputs_and_outputs.md

 ## Pipeline inputs and outputs

-#### Input
+### Input

 In the config folder, please edit the samples.txt to list the aligned BAM files, one on each line.
 We also assume that the BAM file index are in the same directory and are with the name ``<bam_filename>.bai``

-#### samples.txt
+### samples.txt

 In the config folder, please create the tab delimited samples.txt to list the sample names, aligned BAM files, and their index, one on each line.
 Please make sure that you include the header  'sampleID	bam	index' as well.
+The pipeline supports cram files as well, when cram files are used, please keep the headers the same (do not change the header to cram).
 For example:
 ```
 sampleID	bam	index